 - Working with the student to assist her/him in settling into the community; providing information on schools, restaurants, activities and all the other “jewels” within the area

-- If at all possible, arranging with any local newspapers, radio stations or television stations to interview the student regarding the WRITE Program; this has been found to be an excellent way to introduce the student to the community and to advertise your practice--all of this with the student's permission (see FERPA).
+- If possible, arranging with any local newspapers, radio stations or television stations to interview the student regarding the WRITE Program; this has been found to be an excellent way to introduce the student to the community and to advertise your practice--all of this with the student's permission (see FERPA).

 - Assessing what types of clinical problems the student has not had an opportunity to observe and when possible, making these experiences available to the student as they arise

 - Observing student on a regular basis and following up with daily integrated and scheduled weekly & monthly feedback, including completing and submitting the monthly Progress Report & Feedback Forms (and department mid-end clerkship review forms at mid-session).